abdullahsweesi11/repo-seek/README.md

 This tool provides a CLI interface for repository search, using the Github Search API.

-This project aims to provide a convenient, intuitive interface to the vast sea of GitHub repositories, helping inspire and motivate all types of developers.
+This project aims to provide a convenient, intuitive interface to the vast sea of GitHub repositories, helping inspire and motivate developers.

-This project extends the functionalities that Github already provides, allowing:
+This project extends the functionalities provided by Github Search to the command-line, as well as allowing:
-- Exporting to different output formats
+- Exports to different output formats
-- Removal of clutter by default (use --raw flag to re-include it)
+- Removal of noisy data by default (use --raw flag to re-include it)

 The npm package can be found at [https://www.npmjs.com/package/repo-seek](https://www.npmjs.com/package/repo-seek)